softpython2884/QuestHub/FlowDocs/Cookbook_Complex_Features.md

 # Technical Cookbook for Complex Features

-This document provides technical recipes and architectural explanations for implementing the more complex features of a FlowUp-like application.
+This document provides technical recipes and architectural explanations for implementing the more complex features of a **CodeQuest Academy** application.
 Use this as a guide to accelerate development during your 24-hour challenge.

 ---